WiresmithTech/ni-fpga-interface/README.md

 This crate is designed to make it easy to talk to a LabVIEW FPGA.

+## Requirements

+* We need libclang from LLVM for bindgen to work.
+See https://rust-lang.github.io/rust-bindgen/requirements.html#windows
+* The C interface needs to be exported with the "prefix" set to something without spaces and we expect a single directory with the NiFpga C and H files.

 ## Examples

 See the examples folder for some fully worked examples including build support.